 Of course, high marketplace traffic is an important factor to consider if you’re an online seller.
-More visits to your site mean more chances of selling your products.
-For this category, Shopee is the better option with 57 million visits in the last six months.
+More visits to your site mean more chances with over 70 million visits as of June 2022.

 Shopee also has more payment options, which means more customers can shop and pay with their preferred payment methods, resulting in more potential sales for sellers.

 When it comes to payouts, online sellers on Shopee get paid faster.
 When the customer clicks on “Order Received” or when the Shopee Guarantee period is over, the payment is released.

 Meanwhile, Lazada has a scheduled payout for sellers, which is every Tuesday of the following week.
 And if you’re a new seller, you’ll need to wait three weeks after your first delivered order to get paid.

 So whether you want to be a Lazada or Shopee seller, consider the pros and cons of both before following before setting up your online shop.

 |Marketplace Traffic||37.8 total visits in June 2022||74 million total visits in June 2022||Shopee|

 |Seller Protection||Shopee and Lazada|